agrc/gis.utah.gov/_posts/2016-07-07-feedback-wanted-draft-statewide-road-centerlines-schema-v-3-0-x.md

 For data stewards, the schema will be the structure into which AGRC will be mapping the data that you provide in the short term.
 One future possibility is that the new schema may be used to pilot a shared editing platform for road centerlines — one possible recommendation from the regional road centerline workshops.

-Please note that the road centerlines schema proposal is a starting point, and AGRC is looking forward to input as to errors, omissions, and suggestions for better ways to organize the information.
-Please send your feedback to bgranberg@utah.gov.
+__Please note that the road centerlines schema proposal is a starting point, and AGRC is looking forward to input as to errors, omissions, and suggestions for better ways to organize the information.
+Please [submit all feedback](http://goo.gl/forms/fdzA8sV4nuarXGDV2) by August 15, 2016.__

 <a href="https://docs.google.com/spreadsheets/d/1jQ_JuRIEtzxj60F0FAGmdu5JrFpfYBbSt3YzzCjxpfI/edit#gid=811360546 "><img src="{{ "/images/roadcenterlinenewschema.png" | prepend: site.baseurl }}" alt="" title="Centerlines Datasets Schema V3.0.3" class="inline-text-right" /></a>